ripeart/Shared-Drive-Audit/readme.md

-# Google Workspace Shared Drive RBAC Audit
+# Google Workspace Shared Drive Audit

 Thess scripts generate a read-only access audit report for all Shared Drives in your Google Workspace domain.
 They lists roles, access types, file counts, and external sharing status to help teams enforce RBAC policies.